apache/spark/python/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to PySpark API reference!
+Welcome to Spark Python API Docs!
 ===================================

 Contents: